Efficient Sequence Packing without Cross-contamination: Accelerating Large Language Models without Impacting Performance: Experiments

+The learning curves are displayed in Figure~\ref{f:lc}.
+In the first setup, we see the curves almost matching perfectly when normalizing by the numbers of samples processed.
+Differences can be explained by the variation of the number of sequences in the packing batch, and general noise in the training process.
+Especially after the initial phase, the curves show a near-identical match.
 The second setup shows bigger differences since changing the batch size and hyperparameters changes the training dynamics.
 We observe slower convergence early on in training due to the increased batch size.
 This is expected.
 The adjustment of the learning rate actually decreases performance probably because we correct for the increased number of sequences already in the modified loss.
 With the adjustment of the decay parameter of LAMB, we see matching performance at the later training stages.
 However, it is not feasible to completely recover the early convergence behavior of the smaller batch size by adjusting the hyperparameters.
-For instance doubling the batch size of unpacked BERT to $3000$ and adjusting the LAMB decay parameters leads to more of a slow down in convergence than when running packed BERT with a batch size of 1500 and a packing factor of 2. n practice, our implementations exceeds the estimated 1.913 maximum speed-up.
+For instance doubling the batch size of unpacked BERT to $3000$ and adjusting the LAMB decay parameters leads to more of a slow down in convergence than when running packed BERT with a batch size of $1500$ and a packing factor of $2$. n practice, our implementations exceeds the estimated $1.913$ maximum speed-up.
 This estimate is based on the reduction in the computational work needed to process the dataset.
 However, packing the data also reduces the latency of the transferring the data to the device.
-Figure ~\ref{f:lc} shows that the realized total speed-up from packing exceeds 2x.
+Figure ~\ref{f:lc} shows that the realized total speed-up from packing exceeds $2x$.